SeanBeagle/kmer-tools/README.md

 |...|...|
 |32767| NNNNNNNN |

-#### Storage of kmer presence
+#### Sequence Kmer Records
-Kmers can be represented as a relative frequency `count / (seqLength/k)` or by a boolean (present/absent) value.
-To keep the storage space of each sequence in a kmer matrix low, only one byte of data will be used per 8-mer which results in a total of ~32KB per sequence.
+Kmers can be represented as a relative frequency `count / (seqLength/k)` or by a boolean `0 | 1` value.
+To keep the storage space of each sequence in a kmer matrix at a minimum, each 8-mer will only require 1Byte of data, resulting in a total of ~32KB per sequence regardless of sequence length.

 ##### ... as Relative Frequency
 Relative frequency will be represented using *printable* ASCII values ranging from **33** to **126** ( ! to ~ ).